SDXorg/pysd/docs/advanced_usage.rst

 Selecting and running a submodel
 --------------------------------
 A submodel of a translated model can be run as a standalone model.
-This can be done through the :py:data:`.select_submodel()` method:
+This can be done through the :py:meth:`.select_submodel` method:

 .. automethod:: pysd.py_backend.model.Model.select_submodel
    :noindex:

-In order to preview the needed exogenous variables, the :py:data:`.get_dependencies()` method can be used:
+In order to preview the needed exogenous variables, the :py:meth:`.get_dependencies` method can be used:

 .. automethod:: pysd.py_backend.model.Model.get_dependencies
    :noindex: